Become an Education Center

 Future Opportunities and Program Sustainability

-Base Medical Instructor Trainer - Once certified, Instructors can continue to progress into becoming an Instructor Trainer to train and certify other organizational members as instructors.
+Growing the Base Medical Instructor Base - Once certified, Instructors can provide mentorship courses to train and certify other organizational members as instructors.

 Base Medical Certified Education Centers have the option of being an affiliate of Base Medical.
 Base Medical affiliates earn a pre-determined amount of each referral to online and remote recertification and SAR courses.
 For organizations of significant size or following, these earnings can be substantial.
 Potential earnings range from 12-30 dollars We look forward to working with you in creating a safe outdoor community.